Last updated on August 21st, 2022 at 06:11 pm

 I ran across this article regarding food dyes and hyperactive children a couple of weeks ago.
-It’s one of those articles that leaves me feeling very wordy, so I put it aside for a while to try and collect my thoughts on the matter.
+It’s one of those articles that leave me feeling very wordy, so I put it aside for a while to try and collect my thoughts on the matter.

 The FDA still considers the nine synthetic colors allowed in food — in grocery stores and restaurants– as safe as long as each production batch has been certified to meet composition standards.